Patrick Rumore - The NJ Homeowner’s Guide to Lower Taxes and Better Living

 9.

-CHOOSING THE RIGHT LOWER TAX TOWN: A FRAMEWORK THAT ACTUALLY WORKS 40
+CHOOSING THE RIGHT LOWER TAX TOWN: A SIMPLE PROCESS THAT WORKS 47

 10. SCENARIOS THAT SHOW HOW THIS MOVE CAN COMPLETELY CHANGE YOUR NUMBERS AND YOUR LIFE 11.
-YOUR ROADMAP TO MAKING THE MOVE (AND WHY THE RIGHT REALTOR MATTERS FOR EVERY STEP THAT FOLLOWS)
+YOUR ROADMAP TO MAKING THE MOVE (AND WHY HAVING THE RIGHT REALTOR MATTERS)

 12. (BONUS CHAPTER 1) PAYING CASH VS